 No system is perfect but it shows that we can stop criminals and support law enforcement.

 Meta already uses end-to-end encryption on WhatsApp.
-But this privilege is not extended to all Facebook Messenger and Instagram direct message users by default.
+However, this privilege isn't extended by default to all Facebook Messenger and Instagram Direct Message users.
 In August, Instagram announced it would test chats with end-to-end encryption for a limited number of adult users in certain countries.
-Signal, Telegram and iMessage, on the other hand, are all end-to-end encrypted without requiring an "opt-in" for the most secure form of mobile communication.
+Signal, Telegram, and iMessage, on the other hand, are all end-to-end encrypted, without requiring an opt-in for the most secure form of mobile communication.
 (Photo by sergei_elagin / Bigstockphoto)